Course summary

 - Sufficient color contrast helps readers with color blindness or low vision.

-- Use inclusive language to write for a broad spectrum of readers.
+- Write for a broad spectrum of readers.

 - Avoid relying only on visual indicators, such as colors or patterns, to